Portugal in the Junior Eurovision Song Contest 2018: Rita Laranjeira

 Rita Laranjeira (born 3 March 2005) is a Portuguese child singer from Sintra, Portugal.
 She attends the Sintra Music Conservatoire in the disciplines violin, orchestra, musical training and choir.
 In 2018, she participated in the MEO Kids Music Fest and Junior Eurovision Song Contest, and in 2020 in The Voice Portugal.

-Gosto de tudo (já não gosto de nada)

-"Gosto de tudo (já não gosto de nada)" is a song by Portuguese singer Rita Laranjeira.
-It represented Portugal at the Junior Eurovision Song Contest 2018.

 At Junior Eurovision

 During the opening ceremony and the running order draw which both took place on 19 November 2018, Portugal was drawn to perform second on 25 November 2018, following Ukraine and preceding Kazakhstan.

 Voting

 In the contest, Portugal received no points from the professional juries; they received 42 points from the online vote.